JoinCODED/WS-Dart-M9-Asyncrounus-Programming/01_Asyncrounus_programming/03_Async_await.md

-We learned how to use the `.then` method to fulfill a future, however, this is not the recommended way of dealing with futures.
+We learned how to use the `.then` method to fulfill a future.
+However, this is not the recommended way to deal with futures.

 We will use the `async` and `await` keywords this time.